timcop/Stocktake/README.md

 # Stocktake

 A web application to aid in the **stocktake** process for bars.
-We will use three virtual machines to host two web servers and a relational database.
+We are using three virtual machines to host two web servers and a relational database.

 ### Contents